There are a number of options when it comes to paying for your assisted living costs. Our guide sets out the options to paying for care

 As an individual, you usually have the opportunity to own or rent your property independently.

-Paying for retirement living home is a little different when compared with residential or nursing care.
+Paying for retirement living home is slightly different compared to residential or nursing care.

 This is something the government does not subsidise – this unfortunately means that it is not normally a viable option for those with low incomes and few assets or funds.

-For more information on the paying care fees, please read our section on the different way that you can pay your care costs.
+For more information on paying supported living fees, please read our section on the different way that you can pay your care costs.

-You will find details of the 6 main ways in which you can typically meet your care fees as well as details of the advantages and disadvantage of each option.
+You will find details of the 6 main ways in which you can typically meet your care fees, as well as details of the advantages and disadvantages of each option.
 Getting this is right is really important, so we do strongly recommend that you read this.

-Equity release allows you to take money out of your home in the form of a tax-free cash lump sum.
+Equity release allows you to take money out of your home as a tax-free cash lump sum.

 Here is a short video that explains how equity release works.